skedgeme/wrecker/examples/Client.md

 # Building a Profiling Client with `wrecker`

 `wrecker` is intended to benchmark HTTP calls inline with other forms of processing.
-This allows for complex interactions necessary to benchmark certain API endpoints.
+This allows for complex the interactions necessary to benchmark certain API endpoints.

 ## TL;DR

-`wrecker` let's you build elegant API clients that you can use for profiling
+`wrecker` lets you build elegant API clients that you can use for profiling.

-Here is the example we will build.
+Here is the the final benchmark utlizing the typed REST client we will build.

     testScript :: Int -> ConnectionContext -> Recorder -> IO ()
     testScript port cxt rec = withSession cxt rec $ \sess -> do